TheRepeat/SRPG-Studio/Selection Actions/$readme.txt

 (If you haven't already, go to Tools > Options > Data and select 'Display id next to data name'.
 This is absolutely essential.)

  (A) Select FX
-Use {selectfx:#} in your unit's custom parameters in the database, where '#' is the ID number of the SFX asset you want your character to use.
+Use {selectfx:[#]} in your unit's custom parameters in the database, where '#' is the ID number of an SFX asset you want your character to use.
-For example, {selectfx:0} to play the first sound asset.
+Example: {selectfx:[0]}

+You can also have the plugin choose randomly from an array of sfx IDs.
+If you put more numbers inside the square brackets [], separated by commas, then a random sound effect from that list of sounds will be played on selection.
+Example: {selectfx:[0,1,7]}

-(Note that this refers to the IDs in the Original section, not Runtime.
+(Note that all of this refers to the IDs in the Original section, not Runtime.
 If you want to use an RTP sound effect, you'll have to export and import the particular file.)

 NOTE: Under the default behavior, units will only play their sound effect a single time, until you reset their sfx via event.
 To reset: